Harold Shelton III, a sports journalist and researcher at the Big Ten Network in Chicago, has big plans and an average income.

-Shelton, 31, has a list of immediate financial goals — paying for a wedding next year while still paying down years of credit card debt — and long-range plans — saving up a down payment for a new home and building a retirement account balance.
+Shelton, 31, has a list of immediate financial goals — paying for a wedding next year while still paying down years of credit card debt — and long-range plans — saving for a down payment for a new home and building a retirement account balance.
 He’s a little nervous, but he knows that with time on his side, he can slowly but surely put money in all these buckets.
-Below, he explains how he’s plotting his financial future.
+Below, he explains the four steps he’s taking to build a strong financial future.

 First step: paying down my debt